CircleCI-Public/Unity2D-Demo-Game-CI-CD/README.md

 ## The Pipeline

 Within the `.circleci/config.yml` file is our CircleCI config which is set to run our pipeline on every commit to the repository.

+---

+**Special Thanks**

+Much of this work is based off the work done by [@GabLeRoux](https://github.com/GabLeRoux) and his efforts to bring Unity3D to all CI platforms.
+See his [unity3d-ci-example](https://github.com/GabLeRoux/unity3d-ci-example) repo here.